2024-S2-open-course-schemes

 - Delivery: 3-hour workshop

-- Size: medium (approximately 60 students)
+- Size: small (approximately 40 students)

 Teaching tools and techniques